solid/authorization-panel/wac-ucr/uc-survey.md

 specifically wants the information to be divulged.
 * +1 csarven: Wide use.
 I don't plan to implement it.
 * +1 jaxoncreed:
+* KaiGilb: this seems like a duplicate from 2 up

 ### Limit information disclosure through URI
 URL: https://solid.github.io/authorization-panel/wac-ucr/#uc-limituri